dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ### 2.6.1 Imports

 Within a Go program, every package is identified by a unique string called its *import path*.
 These are the strings that appear in an `import` declaration like `"gopl.io/ch2/tempconv"`.
-The language specification doesn’t define where these strings come from or what they mean; it’s up to the tools to interpret them.
+The language specification doesn't define where these strings come from or what they mean; it's up to the tools to interpret them.
 When using the `go` tool (Chapter 10), an import path denotes a directory containing one or more Go source files that together make up the package.

 In addition to its import path, each package has a *package name*, which is the short (and not necessarily unique) name that appears in its `package` declaration.
-By convention, a package’s name matches the last segment of its import path, making it easy to predict that the package name of `gopl.io/ch2/tempconv` is `tempconv`.
+By convention, a package's name matches the last segment of its import path, making it easy to predict that the package name of `gopl.io/ch2/tempconv` is `tempconv`.

 To use `gopl.io/ch2/tempconv`, we must import it:
 ```go